 Click the add (+) scheme link on the curator's interface contents page.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 Fill in the scheme description in the web form.
 Required fields have an exclamation mark (!) next to them: